langlk/vacation-project/README.md

 ## Support and contact details

-_Contact Kelsey Langlois or Linda Luu with questions, comments, or issues.
+_Contact Kelsey Langlois or Dan Nolette with questions, comments, or issues.
 Contribute to this code at [https://github.com/langlk/vacation-project](https://github.com/langlk/vvacation-project)._

 ## Technologies Used